 Here, we break down the common causes of lash pain and how to handle them:

 When a rogue lash decides to grow inwards rather than outwards, this is called an ingrowing eyelash.
-Ingrowing lashes can scratch your eye or your inner eyelid, causing discomfort.
+Ingrowing lashes can scratch your eye or your lash line, causing discomfort.

 Solution: An eye doctor will be able to remove an ingrowing lash with nothing more than a pair of tweezers.